ankerpeet/easyevents/README.md

 ---
 ## Usage

-1. In EasyEvents, we keep everything within an object called the Dom object.
+1. In EasyDom, we keep everything within an object called the Dom object.
 To start out instantiate a new Dom object.
 ```javascript
 var dom = new Dom();
 ```

-EasyEvents is set up to be used as either a CDN, or as an NPM package that you can install and bundle with your application.
+EasyDom is set up to be used as either a CDN, or as an NPM package that you can install and bundle with your application.

 Here is an example of how to create a basic HTML document that uses the CDN to attach events to DOM elements: